 The collection trucks do not have compactors.
-Food waste is very dense and does not need to be compacted.
 Leaves tend to be light (when dry) and would quickly fill up the collection truck, increasing trips to the compost facility and our costs.

-The town offers leaf pickup in November each year (the third week on your regular trash day).
+The town offers leaf pickup in November each year (the week before Thanksgiving, on your regular trash day).
 Additionally, you can drop off your leaf and yard waste year-round at the Transfer Station on Town Farm Road.
-Ipswich residents with a transfer station or beach sticker can use the Transfer Station during regular operating hours on Wednesdays and Saturdays from 8:00 AM to 3:30 PM.

 Kitty litter is accepted as long as it is bentonite-free.
 All natural animal bedding with waste (poop) is acceptable.

 Dog waste invites plastic bags, which can contaminate an entire load.
 Please be sure to place dog waste in a plastic bag and then in your trash.